WhatIveBecome/readit/README.md

 Project finished: 24th February 2022 (ver.
 1.00.0)

-Website: https://readitforum.azurewebsites.net/ (loading may take a while)
+Website: https://readitforum.azurewebsites.net/ (loading the page may take a while)

 I am taking a break now from developing this project and I am focusing now on a new one.
 I will return to this forum in the future, there is still a lot to do.